Nana Patil: British Raj period

-Krantisingh Nana Patil looted the British treasury and jumped into the Krishna River from a moving train, from a height of 150 feet.
-The police never caught him, nor did he ever take a pension from the British.

 Connections with Prarthana Samaj

 In 1919, Patil began his social work with Prarthana Samaj for the development of depressed classes and creating awareness against blind faith and harmful traditions.
 He spent ten years working for the Prarthana Samaj and the associated Satyashodhak Samaj.
 During this period he started welfare initiatives such as 'samaj-vivah' (low budget marriage) and bhaiyya education.
 He was against the casteism and throughout his life he fought for the right of the poor and farmers.
 He taught them to avoid extra expenses incurred in traditional marriage ceremonies and festivals; he also advised them to avoid taking loans and also emphasized the importance of education for social development.

 Political career

 Patil started his public life in the Indian National Congress but in 1948 joined the Peasants and Workers Party of India with Shankarrao More, Keshavrao Jedhe, Bhausaheb Raut, Madhavrao Bagal.
 He got a ticket from Communist Party of India in 1957 to contest the Lok Sabha elections in the Satara constituency and in 1967 from Beed constituency.
 He was successful in 1957 and 1967.

 Patil also fought along with Aacharya Atre for the creation of the state of Maharashtra.